aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLT via C++ or Online App" h2="POTM  to XLT File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to XLT within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLT.
+<h2>Why to Convert</h2>
+The Portable Office Template Master (POTM) file format is a Microsoft Office template format used for creating documents, presentations, and spreadsheets.
+It is a proprietary format and is not supported by many applications.
+Therefore, it is necessary to convert POTM files to other formats such as XLT, which is an Excel template format.

+<h2>How Aspose.Total helps for potm to xlt conversion</h2>
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTM to XLT.

+Using Aspose.Slides for C++, you can export POTM to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLT.
+This process can be completed in two simple steps.
+Aspose.Total for C++ also provides a wide range of features such as creating, manipulating, and converting various file formats, including POTM, HTML, and XLT.
+It also provides features such as creating charts, tables, and images, as well as formatting text and shapes.

+Aspose.Total for C++ is a comprehensive suite of APIs that can be used to convert POTM to XLT within C++ applications.
+It provides a wide range of features such as creating, manipulating, and converting various file formats, as well as creating charts, tables, and images, and formatting text and shapes.
+It is a reliable and efficient solution for converting POTM to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}